 What Injuries Do Premises Liability Incidents Cause?

 The injuries a person can sustain on someone else’s property vary from very minor to catastrophic.
-While some visitors may walk away from a mishap nursing simple bumps and bruises, others may face hospitalization and months of rehabilitation to address, among other injuries:- Traumatic brain injuries
+While some visitors may walk away from a mishap nursing simple bumps and bruises, others may face hospitalization and months of rehabilitation to address, among other injuries:

 - Spinal cord trauma